-Home | About Us | Contact Us | DIY Projects | Tutorials |Pictures |Retro Computing | The Luddite
+Home | About Us | Contact Us | DIY Projects | Tutorials | Pictures | Products | Retro Computing | The Luddite

 Introduction

 This is my first real attempt at a website and I have to thank Walter Pearce for some work and suggestions (involving significant improvements) as to lay out etc of this Website.
-Since I am not a graphic artist though you may have to bear with me while I get some of the finer points worked out.
+Since I am not a graphic artist though, you may have to bear with me while I get some of the finer points worked out.

 One of the reasons for building this Website was to learn by doing things the hard way.
-It is being hosted on a machine run and maintained by me so that I can explore the in's and outs of running a web-server.
+It is being hosted on a machine run and maintained by me so that I can explore the ins and outs of running a web-server.

 This does mean though that if I have problems they may not be fixed as quickly as with a professionally hosted site and doing it this way also costs a bit more, but I think it is worthwhile for the experience.
 If you visit my website in the future and find it down - please be patient and try again later.